How to remove /public from Laravel URL? [SOLVED]

 Different methods to remove /public from Laravel URL

-Here's a list of different methods to remove the /public segment from a Laravel application's URL, each with a one-liner description:
+There are quite a few ways to remove the /public segment from a Laravel application's URL:

-3. Nginx Configuration Method: Edit Nginx's configuration file to set the web root to Laravel's public directory, providing a high-performance and secure solution suitable for production environments.
+3. Nginx Configuration Method: Edit Nginx's configuration file and set the web root to Laravel's public directory if you’re using high-performance and secure solutions suitable for production environments.

-4. Symbolic Link Method: Create a symbolic link that points to the public directory, useful in shared hosting environments where you have limited control over server configuration.
+4. Symbolic Link Method: Create a symbolic link that points to the public directory, useful in shared hosting environments where server configuration control is limited.

-6. Cloud Hosting & Containers: When deploying on cloud platforms or using containers like Docker, set the web root directly through configuration files or settings, aligning with cloud-native best practices.
+6. Cloud Hosting & Containers: Set the web root directly through configuration files or settings when deploying on cloud platforms or using containers like Docker.
+This aligns with cloud-native best practices.

 In this blog post, we will explore the step-by-step process of removing "/public/" from a Laravel URL and discuss the benefits it brings to your application.
 Let's dive right in!